 - Marriage Contracts, Wills and Testaments of the Spanish Colonial Period in New Orleans, 1770-1804 – Charles R. Maduell, Jr.

 Louisiana did not maintain statewide birth records until 1918 and death records until 1952.
 The State Archives maintain online indexes of birth records occurring more than 100 years from the end of the current calendar year.
 Death records are also maintained by the State Archives.
 Online indexes of deaths contain deaths that have occurred more than 50 years from the end of the current calendar year.
-The Orleans Parish Marriage Records Index is also found on their website: https://www.sos.la.gov.
+The Orleans Parish Marriage Records Index is also found on their website: https://www.sos.la.gov, opens a new window.

-Records of Louisiana births, stillbirths, christenings, and marriages can be searched for free at Family Search: https://www.familysearch.org.
+Records of Louisiana births, stillbirths, christenings, and marriages can be searched for free at Family Search: https://www.familysearch.org, opens a new window.